 Issuing repatriation certificates is not a statutory requirement under Victorian law, but they are usually required by foreign embassies as part of their own procedures to approve the repatriation of remains.

-To receive a repatriation certificate, a member of the public or a funeral director must make an appointment with the department and present the following documents:
+To receive a repatriation certificate, a member of the public or a funeral director must email the following documents to email@example.com:

 - A letter addressed to the manager of Cemetery Sector Governance Support requesting a repatriation letter be issued.